umidjon03/1-9/README.md

 Description:  Implement a Django Rest Framework serializer for a specific model.
 The serializer should handle both read and write operations, including field validation and data transformation as necessary.
 Ensure that the serializer supports nested relationships if applicable.

 MPV:
 For this task, I covered only required asking.
-I created serializers that can read and write but not views and endpoints as they are required for this task.
+I created serializers that can read and write but not views and endpoints as they ain't required for this task.
 However, I provided python shell scripts inside python file as a comment to test the serializers.
 A tester can give his/her vulue for the fields

 3. Task: Implement API Endpoints for CRUD Operations
 Description:  Develop API endpoints using Django Rest Framework for creating, reading, updating, and deleting objects of a specific model.
 The endpoints should follow RESTful conventions, handle appropriate HTTP methods (POST, GET, PUT, DELETE), and include proper error handling and response status codes.